-There’s something extra rewarding about doing something to solve a problem that you have, and then finding a way to turn it into a business.
+I love businesses that start from personal problems.
+There’s something extra rewarding about solving a problem that you have and then finding a way to turn it into a business.

-All of my friends were asking me questions on how they could open their own stores so it made sense to write everything down.
+Soon after our little shop started making some serious coin, I decided to document our experiences at MyWifeQuitHerJob.com.
+All of my friends were asking me questions about how they could open their own stores, so it made sense to write everything down.

 What has been your greatest success so far with your online business?